-- To not have a specific policy covering this issue but to consider planning applications against the NPPF, Planning Practice Guidance and other relevant policies in the Local Plan strategy and sites 2019. - 2) To ensure developments optimise the use of land through a prescriptive policy setting out minimum density ranges for the town centre, villages and other areas that are well served by public transport, irrespective of local context and character, unless there are strong reasons why it would be inappropriate7.
+- 1) To not have a specific policy covering this issue but to consider planning applications against the NPPF, Planning Practice Guidance and other relevant policies in the Local Plan strategy and sites 2019. - 2) To ensure developments optimise the use of land through a prescriptive policy setting out minimum density ranges for the Town Centre, strategic sites or within 500 metres of existing or planned transport interchanges, irrespective of local context and character, unless there are strong reasons why it would be inappropriate7.